FNNDSC/pl-image_textRemove/README.md

 [![ci](https://github.com/FNNDSC/pl-image_textRemove/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-image_textRemove/actions/workflows/ci.yml)

 `pl-image_textRemove` is a [_ChRIS_](https://chrisproject.org/)
-_ds_ plugin which takes in ...  as input files and creates ... as output files.
+_ds_ plugin which takes in image files  as input files and removes any burned text on those images

 ## Abstract

-...
+Currently, the plugin `pl-image_textRemove` can take ultra sound images as input and remove specific text, i.e.
+Patient Name, MRN, and DoB burned on the images.
+We are working on making this plugin more generic where we can remove specific/all texts from an input image by passing a choice of CLI commands.
+Under the hood, this plugin uses `keras_ocr` libraries to recognize text from an image file, and `opencv-python` to mask and inpaint resultant o/p files.

 ## Installation